Asmaathabet/Cake-Shop/README.md

 # Cake Shop

-a Demo built by Redux toolkit
+a Demo built by React - Redux.

 ## 2 - Core Concepts :